srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

 It does not modify or flash the board firmware.

-The profiles in this package target [Radxa Orion O6](https://docs.radxa.com/en/orion/o6) and [O6N](https://docs.radxa.com/en/orion/o6n) boards with Radxa firmware 1.2.1 or a later 1.2.x release, or the exact 1.3.0 release.
-Do not assume that a later 1.3.x release has the same table layout unless it is listed here.
-The 1.3.0 profiles do not restore the PCIe SMMU which that firmware disables.
-The kernel mechanism is described in the
+The profiles in this package target [Radxa Orion O6](https://docs.radxa.com/en/orion/o6) and [O6N](https://docs.radxa.com/en/orion/o6n) boards with the latest stock Radxa firmware in each supported family: **1.2.4 for `1.2` and 1.3.1 for `1.3`**.
+Older releases are not separate compatibility targets.
+`kconfig_update.py` recognises both stock and custom version strings by family, but a custom version string does not establish that its ACPI layout is compatible.
+Custom firmware that already supplies these corrections normally needs table upgrades disabled; in particular, do not apply stock-order CPU/PPTT and SCMI replacements to a custom build that renumbers CPUs.

-[Linux ACPI initrd table override documentation](https://docs.kernel.org/admin-guide/acpi/initrd_table_override.html).
+The 1.3 profiles leave the stock IORT unchanged, including its absence of PCIe SMMU mappings.
+The kernel mechanism is described in the [Linux ACPI initrd table override documentation](https://docs.kernel.org/admin-guide/acpi/initrd_table_override.html).

 > **Warning:** Select the exact board and firmware family.
 A table compiled for